 Bergamot (Citrus bergamia) is a common ingredient used in many fragrances.
+It is similar to fruits like lime, lemon, orange and grapefruit.
 It is used as a top note in many men’s and women’s colognes and perfumes.
-So, what does it smell like?
+This scent provides a fresh and zesty appeal to any cologne or perfume notes.
+So, what does bergamot smell like?

 Bergamot smells like a sweet and balanced blend of citrus and greens with a light floral, bitter undertone.

-It is a little different from other citrus notes because it carries floral and green notes.
+Bergamot is a little different from other citrus notes because it carries floral and green notes.
 It serves the purpose of providing a fresh and uplifting notes in perfumery.
-In addition to that, it helps to fix the aromas, and it harmonizes all of the essences in a fragrance which helps to enhance it.
+In addition to that, bergamot helps to fix the aromas, and it harmonizes all of the essences in a fragrance which helps to enhance it.
 A perfect example of this is the men’s fragrance L’Eau d’Issey Pour Homme by Issey Miyake.
-This is what makes it such an important fragrance note.
+This is what makes bergamot such an important fragrance note.

 Most citrus notes are very simple, but bergamot is more rounded, and it offers a richer scent that you just cannot get from others like orange and madarin.
 This is another reason is it such a prized ingredient in the perfume industry.

 Two fragrance families, the fougere and chypre, rely heavily on bergamot in their compositions.
 This makes it an essential note in so many fragrances for both men and women